What factors can make someone a high-risk driver?

 The age of the driver

-According to recent figures from the Bureau of Infrastructure, Transport and Regional Economics, those between the ages of 17-25 account for more than 20% of all road fatalities in Australia, despite representing only 10-15% of licensed drivers in the country.
-If you are under the age of 25, the cost of your car insurance premiums will tend to reflect these statistics, regardless of how safe a driver you are.
+According to recent figures from the Bureau of Infrastructure, Transport and Regional Economics, those between the ages of 17-25 account for around 20% of all road fatalities in Australia.
+If you are under the age of 25, the cost of your car insurance premiums may reflect these statistics, regardless of how safe a driver you are.
 This is because when it comes to car insurance, the cost of your premiums can depend on how risky the insurance company thinks you are to insure, and the statistics show that young drivers are more likely to make claims.

 The gender of the driver

 Based on recent Canstar research on the average cost of car insurance, a driver’s gender can also play a part in their average premiums, with this difference particularly noticeable for those under 25.
 In NSW there was a difference of more than $200 in average yearly premiums between male and female drivers of this age range, with men footing the larger bill.
 The reason for this links back to the risk profile of the driver, with many insurers deeming women statistically safer than men in general.